 To meet the increasing curiosity of the 2-year-olds, our schedule is less structured, but still includes blocks, fine motor activities, art and music opportunities, a reading area, and a group learning area.
 They also have outdoor play and circle time activities.
 The primary focus of this curriculum is to develop the communication and socialization skills of the 2-year-olds.

 Three-Year Old Group

 To meet the increasing learning ability of the 3-year-olds, our schedule becomes more defined.
 The classroom is set up in learning centers which includes a block center, science/math center, art center, reading center, fine motor activities, and a group learning area.
 The 3-year-old schedule includes time for free play where the children have a chance to rotate among the different activities.
 They also have outdoor play and circle time activities.
-The primary focus of this curriculum is to develop cooperative interactions with adults and peers, improve communication skills and introduce pre-academic skills.
-An introduction to technology is achieved in our computer lab.
+The primary focus of this curriculum is to develop cooperative interactions with adults and peers, improve communication skills and

 (4-5 Year Olds)